Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Unrated Skills

-Devices, particularly **Sapient** ones, don't have the same store of general knowledge and problem solving abilities that humans do.
+Devices, particularly sapient ones, don't have the same store of general knowledge and problem solving abilities that humans do.
 Even in the near future devices can only do what they've been programmed to do which means they cannot use skills they don't have a rating for.

-> For example, a **Sapient** vehicle without a rating in the Shoot skill is not programmed to handle the onboard weapons and cannot take any actions involving them.
+> For example, a sapient vehicle without a rating in the Shoot skill is not programmed to handle the onboard weapons and cannot take any actions involving them.

 ### Gear Aspects